usnistgov/fipy/docs/source/SOLVERS.rst

 .. [#Binary] Calculations are of diffusion of a binary alloy in a frozen two-phase field.
 Solutions are on a square :class:`~fipy.meshes.grid2D.Grid2D`.
+The initial condition is sampled from the center of a well-evolved :math:`1024\times 1024` nucleation simulation.
 All available solvers and preconditioners are attempted.
 Solution tolerance is ``1e-10`` using the ``"RHS"`` :ref:`convergence criterion <CONVERGENCE>`.
 Simulations were run on an AMD Epyc 7702 CPU with 64 cores featuring two-thread